10. S3 classes#

 ## Levels: a b c

-The underlying codes remain the same.
+The underlying integer codes remain the same.

 Certain operations on vectors of small integers are relatively easy to express, especially those concerning element grouping: splitting, counting, and plotting (e.g., Figure 13.17).
 It is because the integer codes can naturally be used whilst indexing other vectors.
 Section 5.4 mentioned a few functions related to this, such as match, split, findInterval, and tabulate.
 Specifically, the latter can be implemented like “for each i, increase count[factor_codes[i]] by one”.